github/pets-workshop/content/README.md

 # Exploring modern DevOps

-This repository is built as a resource for developers and other DevOps professionals to build core skills on creating and deploying software on and with GitHub.
-It contains information about DevOps and GitHub to help get you started on your journey.
+This repository is built as a resource to begin exploring GitHub and DevOps.
+Working through either a [guided workshop](./guided-workshop/) or a [challenge-based approach](./what-the-hack/Student/), you will learn the core concepts of DevOps and features available on GitHub to support you.

-In addition, the repository contains an application written using [Next.js](https://nextjs.org/) with a [MongoDB](https://www.mongodb.com/) backend, and the beginnings of end-to-end testing with [Cypress](https://www.cypress.io/).
+The workshop is centered around an application (included in this repository) written using [Next.js](https://nextjs.org/) with a [MongoDB](https://www.mongodb.com/) backend, and the beginnings of end-to-end testing with [Cypress](https://www.cypress.io/).
 You can use this repository as a template for creating your own projects, or walk through the available workshop and resources.

 ## Getting started with DevOps and GitHub